wpeka/wplegalpages/readme.txt

 == Changelog ==

 = 3.5.6 =
-* Fixed issues related to an endpoint in plugin
+* Fixed issues related to a plugin endpoint.

 = 3.5.5 =
 * Improvement: Integrated updates to support the saas dashboard experience.